alehirata/ifood-backend-advanced-test/HighLevelDesign.md

 * It requires signing up even for free access.
 * At most one request each 10 minutes.
 So, I'm assuming the final solution would have a paid access to overcome such limitation.
 Anyway, for the sake of perfomance and since the weather is not likely to change so suddenly in a 10-minute period, it's reasonable to use a cache service to store weather data to avoid unnecessary API calls to this 3rd party service.
 * Available API supports queries by citiy names and lat long coordinates and can return the temperature in Celsius (query param: units=metric).
 It supports responses in both JSON and XML.

+# Spotify Web API Overview

+* There's a simple HTTP GET request that returns the tracks of a given playlist: https://developer.spotify.com/web-api/get-playlists-tracks/.
+Besides, the information returned can be filtered, so we can ask just for track names and limit the number of items by using the query params: fields=items(track(name))&limit=10
+* The responses are in JSON format.
+* Authentication is done through registered applications credential (https://developer.spotify.com/web-api/authorization-guide/).
+For simplicity, we can use the Client Credentials Flow.